tanmoypaul1005/react-weather-app/README.md

-# React Project - Getting Started
+# react-weather-app React Project - Getting Started

 Welcome to the React Project!
 This project is built using React and contains awesome features.